nico-garcia-r/Cyberark/README.md

 12. Get password value
 Retrieve the password or SSH key of an existing account that is identified by its Account ID.

+13. Get password from Central Credential Provider Enable applications to retrieve secrets from the Central Credential Provider